microsoft/fluentui/packages/office-ui-fabric-react/src/components/Announced/docs/SearchResults/Donts.md

-- Announce the content of each search result.
+- Don't announce the content of each search result.